jake-wittman/buffer_zone_project/README.md

 - Statistical tests including ANOVA and generalized linear models, along with statistical techniques used with circular data
 - A Monte Carlo simulation using parameters derived from my experiments to simulate the movement of gypsy moth caterpillars
 - Publication quality plots of the results I presented in my thesis (in the process of publishing these chapters)

+*Once the paper is published, I will update this readme with a direct link.*

+### Background
+Gypsy moth is an invasive insect in North America.
+It was introduced to the United States in the 1860s and has since been spreading across the country.
+Gypsy moths are easily spread by moving their egg masses.
+Adult female gypsy moths are flightless and will lay eggs indiscriminately, which may include the underside of cars or firewood.
+There is a quarantine in place, maintained by the USDA, to limit the spread of the gypsy moth.
+One of the practices in the quarantine used to limit the spread of gypsy moth targets industries that move wood products across the quarantine boundary.
+These industries must "stage" their wood products in a 100-foot radius, host vegetation-free buffer zone.
+We didn't know much about how gypsy moth caterpillars moved in such buffer zone environments until I completed this project.
+This lack of knowledge made it difficult to evaluate how effective the buffer zone practice was.
+In this project, we released gypsy moth caterpillars in a buffer zone environment and tracked their movement with harmonic radar.
+We looked at how the presence or absence of vegetation on the edge of the buffer zone and starvation affected the movement of the caterpillars.

+### Conclusion Highlights

+1) **Caterpillars are able to reach products staged at the center of a 100-foot buffer zone but appear unlikely to do so.** When no host vegetation was present, 4% of the caterpillars we released reached the wood staged at the center of the buffer zone.
+No caterpillars that we released in the presence of host vegetation reached the center of the buffer zone.
+2) **Increasing the size of the buffer zone will decrease the likelihood caterpillars will reach objects staged at the center, but with diminishing returns.** According to our simulation models of different buffer zone sizes, increases in the efficacy of the buffer zone diminish quickly after a 125-foot radius.
+This result is, however, dependent on the size of the objects staged at the center of the buffer zone.
+Larger staging areas may require larger buffer zones to stay effective.
+3) **The buffer zone practice is likely achieving the desired impact.** Our simulation and field studies show small numbers of gypsy moth caterpillars will reach the center of the buffer zone.
+Under conditions where hosts are available on the outside of the buffer zone and populations of gypsy moth are low, it is unlikely that caterpillars will enter the buffer zone.